 The ADB shell is a useful little command-line tool that you can use to communicate with or run commands on a connected Android device (virtual or physical).
 It comes with Android Studio and for the most part you won’t need to worry about it.
 Every now and then though, you’ll be following a tutorial and find you need to open it up.
 To do so, navigate to the platform-tools folder of your Android SDK installation or whichever folder adb.exe is located and open up a command line (Shift + RMB > Open Command Window Here).

-GitHub is an online tool that you can use in order to share projects and also keep track of multiple versions and ‘forks’ of those projects when you’re working in a team.
-It’s handy for backing up your work, for collaboration and for finding code samples and tutorials you can work through.
+GitHub is a hosting service for Git repositories.
+In simple parlance, that’s an online tool that you can use in order to share projects and also keep track of multiple versions and “forks” of those projects when you’re working in a team.
+It’s handy for backing up your work, for collaboration, and for finding code samples and tutorials you can work through.
 For beginners, your exposure to GitHub will likely be limited to downloading sample projects that you can reverse engineer.
 If you ever work on a large app as a team though, this is a developer tool that you’ll need to become very familiar with.
+Unless the company you’re working with use Mercurial instead!

 Other Android development tools

-Tons of programs can be used as Android development tools and the options that are right for you will depend on your work style, preferences and aims.
+Many programs can be used as Android development tools, even if that is not their original purpose.
+The options that are right for you will depend on your work style, preferences and goals.
 Hopefully this list has given you a good introduction to some of the most fundamental tools out there, so that you can dive in and get started.

 Of course let us know in the comments below which tools you are partial to!